-Of course, if you live in a condo, apartment, or townhome, you don’t need to worry about this expense (though you do need to worry about paying HOA dues).
+Of course, if you live in a condo, apartment, or townhome, you don’t need to worry about this expense (though you may need to worry about paying HOA dues).

 But if you’re a homeowner, particularly a first-time homeowner, you may not yet have a solid understanding of just how much exterior home expenses can add up.

-Planting, fertilizing, mowing, and maintaining your grass, cleaning your gutters, pulling weeds, mulching, and aerating can pile up quickly.
+Planting, fertilizing, mowing and maintaining your grass, cleaning your gutters, pulling weeds, mulching, and aerating can pile up quickly.
 Even if you pay for xeriscaping in order to get rid of grass, you still have a yard to maintain.
-Native vegetation needs to be weeded and cleaned weekly or biweekly.
+Native vegetation needs to be weeded and cleaned out often.

 1. Look for Free Dirt and Mulch

-There’s often a particular pickup time (like Tuesday from 7 to 9) when ordinary citizens can just go pick up dirt and mulch from a municipal center.
+There’s often a particular pickup time (say, Tuesday from 7 to 9) when ordinary citizens can just go pick up dirt and mulch from a municipal center.

 You can also check Craigslist for homeowners who have extra dirt they want to get rid of.
 This is a win-win situation for both parties.
-Those homeowners won’t need to pay for a dumpster rental to dispose of their dirt, and you get to walk away with free excess dirt.
+Those homeowners won’t need to pay for a dumpster rental to dispose of their dirt and you get to walk away with free dirt.